dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

 BUGS:

+  - Not really a bug but a common unclarity: for part 3 you should Implement a `switchto_priv_asm` that will switch-to a privileged mode.
+It can assume it will never be used to switch to the user.
+Part 3 discusses this.

   - Part 2: the pc printed in the system call handler should be `80e4` (the pc after the swi instruction), not `80e0` (the pc of the swi instruction).